Justin-Insight/whistlersrun.com/content/schedule-a-tour.md

 ---
-title: Our Philosophy
+title: Schedule a Tour
-layout: tour
+layout: schedule-a-tour
 seo:
   page_title:
   meta_description: Calling all animal lovers!
 Meet our animals and create a meaningful, educational experience for your group with a private tour of Whistler’s Run.